 With a patented blend of plant-based ingredients, Eat Cleaner® is a terrific line of all natural, biodegradable produce wash.
 It’s lab proven to remove over 99% more pesticides, wax and residue than plain water.
 But the even bigger thing is Eat Cleaner helps extend the shelf life of fresh produce up to 200% longer.
 That not only saves money, it save you time too.
 Prep your produce on Sunday for the busy week ahead, knowing it will last longer in the fridge and not go bad.

 For clean kale ribbons, I strip and chop them first, then wash with Eat Cleaner and spin dry in a salad spinner.
-You can wash and bag them ahead of time to use for this kale salad with roasted vegetables or a warm kale salad with cranberries and walnuts.
+You can wash and bag them ahead of time to use for this kale salad.

 The Rest of the Veggies and Pumpkin Seeds